April 13, 2019

 In case you couldn’t tell from my Instagram account, 2018 was the year that I fell in love with punch needle.
 It started with a spring class with Toronto textile queen Arounna Khounnoraj of Bookhou and quickly become an obsession as I found myself needle punching in my car during my lunch breaks at work (yup: proud, crafty introvert here).
 As a long-time sewist and quilter, it was so exciting to find a craft that was portable, fast, easy-to-learn, and allowed me to dive into the beautiful world of yarn.

 After completing a whole lot of punch needle projects and delving into the few resources I could find online, I decided to write my own punch needle guide for beginners wanting to learn the basics of this new-on-the-scene craft.
 In my ebook Drawing with Yarn: A Beginner's Guide to Punch Needle I cover all the basics including what you’ll need to get started, how to prepare your frame, creating stitches with your punch needle, dealing with common problems, creating texture and detail in your piece, and where to buy supplies.
 I’ve also included instructions and patterns for making a punch needle stuffie, throw pillow, and simple bag.
-Find my ebook on my website as well as in my Etsy shop.
+Find my ebook on my website, in my Etsy shop, or for your Kindle on Amazon.

 Punch Needle on Instagram: